mattias-p/netbase/README.md

    That would likely end up being slightly more performant but considerably more difficult and error prone.

+## Integration with Zonemaster

+Netbase reimplements a small part of Zonemaster Engine and replaces most but not all of Zonemaster LDNS.

+The part of LDNS that is left out from Netbase is the fallback mechanism for switching protocols when a truncated response is received.
+It's helpful to have a record of the truncated response when debugging, so this mechanism is best implemented above the caching layer.
+Since Netbase is all about the caching it seems like a bad idea to add features below the Netbase interface but above the cache layer.

+Today the caching implementation is located in the Zonemaster::Engine::Nameserver and Zonemaster::Engine::Nameserver::Cache modules.
+The latter module has no other purpose, but the former implements a few other features.
+If ought to be fairly easy to rip out the current caching implementation and hook up Netbase instead remembering of course to include the truncation fallback feature.

 ## Status

 ### Done (beta quality)